MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-15-Jekyll-syntax-highlight.md

 - blog
 - software
 ---
-So you spun up a Jekyll website and you need to add a code snippet to a new post.
+So you spun up a [Jekyll](https://jekyllrb.com/docs/) website and you need to add a code snippet to a new post.
 But wait!
 It's ugly as h*ll!
 Why?
 How do other websites get their code to look so pretty and shiny?

+If you no clue what I am talking about, checkout the [Markdown Guide](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) on it.

-Well, as with any website, not just Jekyll, there are several options.
-If you are on Github pages, then I recommend using the default [Rouge](https://github.com/rouge-ruby/rouge) configuration.
+Well, if you are on [Github Pages](https://pages.github.com/), then I recommend using the default [Rouge](https://github.com/rouge-ruby/rouge) configuration.
 If you are already using [Karmdown](https://kramdown.gettalong.org/), then you can opt to use [Github Flavored Markdown (GFM)](https://github.github.com/gfm/) and set Rogue as your syntax highlighter.

-I personaly had issues with Kramdown in conjunction with every other parser other than Rogue on Github Pages, which is why I am reccomending Rouge as-is out of the box.
+I had issues with Kramdown in conjunction with every other parser other than Rogue on Github Pages, which is why I am recommending Rouge as-is out of the box instead.

-If that is not to your fancy, [Kramdown and Coderay](https://github.com/kramdown/syntax-coderay) together is another popular solution.
+If that is not to your fancy or you are not on Github Pages, [Kramdown and Coderay](https://github.com/kramdown/syntax-coderay) together is another popular solution.

-I also highly recommend reading the documentation if you feel lost, but if you are lazy and want the answer fast, here you go.
+Also try reading the documentation first if you feel lost, but if you are lazy and want the answer fast, here you go.

 ## The Plain Rouge Option